-HOW TO Engage Employees in the Hybrid Workplace.
-(HINT: Communication is KEY!)
+HOW TO Engage Remote & Hybrid Employees in Effective Communication

 Remote, Hybrid, or In-Person: What is the right mix and why does it seem like no one is getting what they want?
 How an effective communication strategy can combat employee disengagement.

-The pandemic has forced EVERYONE to work differently.
+The post-pandemic era has forced EVERYONE to work differently.
 As companies turn to what’s next, leaders are facing new challenges in assessing their team’s needs and wants while developing expectations.
 There is a delicate balance of keeping good employees v. what actually works for meeting company goals.

 Turns out, disengagement leads to turnover and it is very costly.
 Gallup’s State of the Global Workplace: 2021 Report identified a global employee engagement rate of 20%-34% in the U.S. and Canada.The lost productivity of not engaged and actively disengaged employees is equal to 18% of their annual salary.